-- Donations made on Facebook are NOT linked to your Flipcause campaigns or CRM.
+- Donations made on Facebook are NOT linked to your Flipcause campaigns or Activity Tracker.

 When you are sharing a campaign on your Facebook page, be sure to share the link to the actual campaign rather than using Facebook's native Donate button.
 This will ensure all donations are tracked in your campaign and you are able to collect your donor's valuable information.